joeseos/necro-com/docs/campaigns/underhells-campaign/running-the-campaign.md

 The second part of the Underhells Campaign follows the gangs as they explore the Secundan Abyss, searching for a way into the depths of the Underhells, During this phase. the following rules apply:

-*   The Madness level is set to Echoes in the Abyss (see page 71).
+*   The Madness level is set to [Echoes in the Abyss](/docs/campaigns/underhells-campaign/#echoes-in-the-abyss).
-*   The Desolation level is set to Crane Cities (see page 71).
+*   The Desolation level is set to [Crane Cities](/docs/campaigns/underhells-campaign/#crane-cities).
-*   The Darkness level is set to Toxic Deeps (see page 71).
+*   The Darkness level is set to [Toxic Deeps](/docs/campaigns/underhells-campaign/#toxic-deeps).

 4\.
 Downtime (1 Cycle)[​](#4-Downtime-1-cycle "Direct link to 4.
 Downtime (1 Cycle)")
 ----------------------------------------------------------------------------------------------------------